Vietnam's Politburo requests prioritizing administrative measures to handle economic violations, instead of criminal prosecution

 The Politburo, Vietnam's highest decision-making body, has ordered amendments to legal regulations to ensure that administrative measures are prioritized in handling civil and economic cases.

-This will allow businesses and entrepreneurs to proactively address their wrongdoings and remedy damages, the Politburo said in a resolution on private sector development, signed on Sunday by Party chief To Lam.
+This will allow businesses and entrepreneurs to proactively address their wrongdoings and remedy damages, the Politburo said in Resolution 68 on private sector development, signed on Sunday, May 4 by Party chief To Lam.

 Legal adjustment is among the solutions set forth in the document to boost the private economic sector.